Fleet Manager Manual — OneRoad

 Company Profile & Fatigue Settings

-Once your account is created, review your company profile and set up the correct fatigue accreditation for your fleet.
+Once your account is created, review your company profile and set up the correct fatigue accreditation scheme for your fleet.

 1